HSF/hsf.github.io/organization/youtube.md

 Good content for the channel includes:

-* Sessions from HSF-WLCG workshops
+* Sessions from HSF workshops and co-organised events
 * Working Group topical meetings
 * Training videos